cryptpad/documentation/admin_guide/installation.rst

 -  GIT

--  nodejs (we use the official NodeJs LTS release)
+-  Nodejs (we use the official NodeJs LTS release)

    -  Using `nodesource <https://github.com/nodesource/distributions#using-debian-as-root-4>`__ is recommended

--  npm
--  bower
+-  NPM

-   -  Installed with ``npm install -g bower``

 - Docker engine (if using Docker, see :ref:`Install with Docker <admin_docker_install>`)